AustinJia-code/Drone/.docs/software_info.md

     ```
 6. Test micrortps: ```./MicroXRCEAgent serial --dev /dev/ttyUSB0 -b 921600```
     - if nothing is connected, it should say something like "1 port not found", working!
-7. Change QGroundControl parameters, then reboot:
+7. Connect Pixhawk to PC, change QGroundControl parameters, then reboot:
     ```
     MAV_1_CONFIG = TELEM2
     UXRCE_DDS_CFG = 0 (Disabled)